oatlog/oatlog/doc/report/main.typ

 all queries are known up-front, so datalog engines can spend more resources on optimizing queries and selecting optimal indexes and index data-structures.

+That said, it's entirely possible to create an e-graph engine that uses SQL internally @egraph_sqlite.

 = Background <thesection>

 #TODO[]